 We are all familiar with the sight of a happy hound, tail wagging and tongue lolling, panting to cool down on a hot day or after a run.
 But what if we find our cat panting with his mouth open?
 Is that ever normal or should we be worried?
-Let’s take a closer look.
+The answer is no, it is not normal for cats to pant.
+Let’s take a closer look!

 The answer is a qualified “No”.
 Panting is a word that describes open-mouthed, rapid, or heavy breathing.
 It is never ‘normal’ for a cat to pant and cats are not physically designed to mouth-breathe for long periods.

 In a healthy cat, panting after exercise should only occur after unusual exertion, and then only for a short time.
 Cats may occasionally pant in very stressful situations and may do so if confined in hot conditions – but if nothing about the circumstances offers an explanation, then something may indeed be wrong.

 Should I Be Worried if My Cat Is Panting?

 To gauge how worried you should be, consider the situation around you and what you know of recent events.
 Read the sections on stress and on heatstroke below to rule these out – note that cats with heatstroke will need veterinary care.